atu-se/atu.innomadic.com/courses/flat/lectures/lecture9.md

 5. This time, if no # is available for the rightmost mark, all the strings have been compared, so accept .
 6. Go to stage 3.”

+# The Definition of Algorithm

+# The Definition of Algorithm {.ninety}

+* Informally speaking, an algorithm is a collection of simple instructions for carrying out some task.
+* Commonplace in everyday life, algorithms sometimes are called procedures or recipes.
+* Algorithms also play an important role in mathematics.
+Ancient mathematical literature contains descriptions of algorithms for a variety of tasks, such as finding prime numbers and greatest common divisors.
+In contemporary mathematics, algorithms abound.

+# The Church-Turing Thesis {.ninety}

+* A formal definition of an algorithm came in the 1936 papers of Alonzo Church and Alan Turing.
+* Church used a notational system called the λ-calculus to define algorithms.
+* Turing did it with his “machines.”
+* These two definitions were shown to be equivalent.
+* This connection between the informal notion of algorithm and the precise definition has come to be called the Church–Turing thesis.

+# The Church-Turing Thesis

+>**The Church-Turing Thesis tells us that the intuitive notion of algorithms is equivalent to Turing machine algorithms**

+# Terminology for Describing Turing Machines {.seventy}

+* We continue to speak of Turing machines, but our real focus from now on is on algorithms.
+* That is, the Turing machine merely serves as a precise model for the definition of algorithm.
+* We may skip over the extensive theory of Turing machines themselves and not spend much time on the low-level programming of Turing machines.
+* We need only to be comfortable enough with Turing machines to believe that they capture all algorithms.

+# Terminology for Describing Turing Machines {.seventy}

+There are three possibilities for how to describe Turing machines:

+1. The first is the formal description that spells out in full the Turing machine’s states, transition function, and so on.
+It is the lowest, most detailed level of description.
+2. The second is a higher level of description, called the implementation description, in which we use English prose to describe the way that the Turing machine moves its head and the way that it stores data on its tape.
+At this level we do not give details of states or transition function.
+3. ...

+# Terminology for Describing Turing Machines {.seventy}

+There are three possibilities for how to describe Turing machines:

+...

+3. The third is the high-level description, wherein we use English prose to describe an algorithm, ignoring the implementation details.
+At this level we do not need to mention how the machine manages its tape or head.